gh-matv/powerplant/README.md

 # Project architecture

 ## Directories
-- Controllers : Le projet API par défaut d'AspNetCore fonctionne sur un modèle MVC, ce dossier regroupe donc tous les controleurs du projet.
-Un seul actuellement, puisqu'il n'y a qu'un endpoint.
+- Controllers : The default AspNetCore API project works on a MVC model, this folder contains all the project's controllers.
+For this project there's only one endpoint, hence only one controller.

 - Core : Contains most of the "active" code, not designed to discuss with the outer world.